Sole trader bank accounts

 A sole trader is a someone who is self-employed and runs their own business as an individual, rather than through a company.
 They are personally responsible for the business’s debts and profits, meaning there’s no legal distinction between the owner and the business.

-This is generally considered to be the simplest business structure in the UK ,and is commonly used by freelancers, contractors, small business owners, and those running side hustles alongside a full-time job.
+This is generally considered to be the simplest business structure in the UK and is commonly used by freelancers, contractors, small business owners, and those running side hustles alongside a full-time job.

 Who is eligible for a sole trader account?

 Sole trader bank accounts are typically available to an individual who is self-employed and personally responsible for their business’s finances.
 This includes freelancers, contractors, small business owners, and those with side hustles.
-Banks may require proof of identity, address, and business activity to open an account, but the eligibility criteria are usually straightforward when compared to open a limited company bank account.
+Banks may require proof of identity, address, and business activity to open an account, but the eligibility criteria are usually straightforward when compared to opening a limited company bank account.

 While having a business bank account isn’t a legal requirement for sole traders, it can make managing finances easier by keeping business and personal transactions separate.
 This can simplify bookkeeping, tax returns, and overall financial organisation.